almet/almet/README.md

 ## Technology

-**Python** : I use Python on a daily basis, it's my go-to language.
+- **Python** : I use Python on a daily basis, it's my go-to language.
 I am familiar with its ecosystem, along with several frameworks (Django, Flask, and Pyramid).

-**Linux** : I use Linux as an operating system and for server management.
+- **Linux** : I use Linux as an operating system and for server management.
 I am particularly familiar with Arch Linux and Debian systems.

-**Frontend** : It's not my specialty, but I have enjoyed working with [Elm](https://elm-lang.org/), which brings serenity into front-end development thanks to strong typing.
+- **Frontend** : It's not my specialty, but I have enjoyed working with [Elm](https://elm-lang.org/), which brings serenity into front-end development thanks to strong typing.

-**System Administration** : I take care of running some services for third parties and myself.
+- **System Administration** : I take care of running some services for third parties and myself.

-## Education

-- Master's degree in Software Engineering, University of Oxford Brookes.
-- Advanced Technician's Diploma (BTS) in Computer Network and Systems, Angers.